 If the battery is low or disconnected, the engine compartment hatch can be opened manually.
-A lift handle is connected on the engine compartment hatch.
-Pull up on the handle six to eight inches.
-Remove the fast pin connecting the hatch to the hydraulic system.
-See Specifications, in Section 3, for the location of the manual lift handle on your boat.
+To open, lift the leading edge of the aft seat six to eight inches and remove the fast pin connecting the hatch to the lifting ram.